ssvb/hunaftool/README.md

 The end users may be interested in extracting human readable lists of words in text format from the affix-compressed Hunspell dictionaries.

-## Dependencies
+## Usage

-Ruby interpreter (https://www.ruby-lang.org) or Crystal compiler (https://crystal-lang.org).
+The tool requires Ruby interpreter (https://www.ruby-lang.org) or Crystal compiler (https://crystal-lang.org).

-## Extracting words from a dictionary
+### Extracting words from a dictionary

 Replicates the functionality of `unmunch` tool, minus its bugs and limitations.

-## Compressing a word list into a dictionary
+### Compressing a word list into a dictionary

 Replicates the functionality of `munch` tool, minus its bugs and limitations.